 Some people say the brain is like a muscle and requires exercise, and this is true.
 Still, even your skeletal muscle has a great effect on brain function and the aging process.
 We all know exercise is critical for health maintenance.
-However, resistance training (e.g. weight lifting) appears to be especially helpful in staying young.
+However, resistance training, such as weightlifting, appears to be especially helpful in staying young.

 The old school of thought was that this was an inevitable process.
 New evidence suggests though that it’s more likely due to inactivity.
 In other words, use it or lose it.
-Up to what age can you build muscle mass?
 Some studies show that even 70-year-olds can bulk up.
 Still, don’t wait until you retire since early action and maintenance provide maximum benefit.

 Work the Bigger Muscles

 The most significant gains happen when you work the larger muscle groups.
 These kinds of exercises appear to work best:

 These exercises include the larger muscles and also major groups of muscles.
 Additionally, many of these exercises help you retain your balance, which may help prevent falls later in life.

 There have been numerous studies that show alcohol consumption can help keep you young.
 Still, if you overdo it, the effect is the exact opposite.
 If you drink too much, you age faster.
 A general rule of thumb is 1-2 drinks per day max.
 How much is one drink?
 Here are some good guidelines — choose one a day:

 - 1 beer: 12 fluid ounces